 When Stella left the class for something, I took it upon myself to learn some more about the kids.
 Simon helped me with my Swahili.
 ‘Chakula gani unapenda?’
 I asked, which means ‘what is your favourite food?’ - much more elementary than ‘why should we accept the less fortunate?’
-I know… but I was learning too.
-I replaced Chakula (food) with anything that I could think of, Matunda (fruit), Wanyama (animal) etc… Not only did I learn that Simon and David both loved meat and dogs, but that David truly admires Simon because he would copy his every answer.
+I know… but I was learning too!
+I replaced Chakula (food) with anything that I could think of, Matunda (fruit), Wanyama (animal) etc… Not only did I learn that Simon and David both loved meat and dogs, but that David must really admire Simon because he would copy all of his answers.
 I learnt that Elizabeth’s favourite food was rice, and her favourite animal was chickens, because that’s all she’s ever really known.
-We compared differences between animals and meats that we have in Australia, when I proceeded to draw an absolutely ridiculous kangaroo, which looked more like a rabid dog-rat than anything.
+We compared differences between animals and meats that we have in Australia, when I proceeded to draw the most ridiculous looking kangaroo you've ever seen, which looked more like a rabid dog-rat than anything.

 Day 3: Saturday Adventures

-We caught a Matatu back (basically a public transport minivan) as Vickie had bought some things which couldn’t get on a Piki, and it was the first time we’d really got harassed by anybody - a drunk man who sat next to Vickie while we waited for the van to take off and begged for money and food and for all of the items she had just bought, he started to get up really close and touch her, but she was really assertive and got rid of him by giving him 100 Kenyan shillings ($1).
+We caught a Matatu back (basically a public transport minivan) as Vickie had bought some large things that wouldn't fit on a Piki.
+It was the first time we’d really got harassed by anybody - a drunk man who sat next to Vickie while we waited for the van to take off and begged for money and food and for all of the items she had just bought.
+He started to get up really close and touch her, but she was very assertive and got rid of him by giving him 100 Kenyan shillings ($1).
 He then got off the matatu and came around to the side, where my window was open, sticking his hands in, and trying to take off my watch and bracelet.
-Usually being a bit shyer, I followed Vickie’s lead in strongly telling him no and ignoring him.
+Usually I wouldn't be so assertive in such a confronting situation but I followed Vickie’s lead in strongly telling him no and ignoring him.